piesku/FirstPersonSanta/README.md

 Forward declarations are used for most structs when they're used as opaque pointers.
 This helps avoid creating extra dependencies between header files.
 For the same reason, I avoided typedefs, except for: `entity`, `signature`, component data structs and math data types.

-### Canvas and world (on Android)
+### Client and the world (on Android)

 `struct world` stores the component data of the current scene.
-It persists until the app is killed. `struct canvas` is similar to the `Game` class from Goodluck in TypeScript, and it stores data and references related to the GL context, the viewport and the input.
-Importantly, canvas is destroyed every time the app is sent to backgournd, and recreated every time it resumes.
+It persists until the app is killed. `struct client` is similar to the `Game` class from Goodluck in TypeScript, and it stores data and references related to the GL context, the viewport and the input.
+Importantly, client is destroyed every time the app is sent to backgournd, and recreated every time it resumes.
 All shaders and vertex buffers are recreated too.

 ### Math library